Hardening & operations

 scan, retention sweep, tone-detector reset, scanner cockpit, audio

-cockpit, manual tune) is gated by api.auth in config.yaml.
-The
+gated by api.auth in config.yaml.

 Policy modes